kunalpgithub/Kp.MatchWinner/README.md

 #Technology

-Front end is build using angular and back end is build using abp.net framework.
+Front end is build using angular.
+Back end is build using abp.net framework.
+Mobile App is build using react-native based expo framework.